DEVA8459/Javascript-/js_coding_interview/01-loops.md

 - **`for...in` loop**: Best for going through object properties.
 - **`for...of` loop**: Best for going through items in an array.

-If you have any questions or need more examples, feel free to ask!

 ## why for of not used in object
 1. The `for...of` loop is **not preferred** for objects because it is designed to iterate over iterable objects like arrays, strings, maps, and sets.

 2. **Objects in JavaScript are not inherently iterable** in the same way arrays and other collection types are.
 Here's why `for...of` is not suitable for objects:

 ### 1. Objects Are Not Iterable